-- Several major road projects, including Miller Road Sewer Extension, Buckland Road Sidewalks, numerous pavement repairs and Reconstruction of Avery Street-Phase II were completed.
-Avery Street-Phase III, which includes new storm water drainage, base curbs and sidewalks was started and will continue as a multi-year initiative.
-The Town actively pursues all State and Federal grant opportunities to supplement local funding for these projects to reduce the reliance on long-term debt. - Continued progress was made on the Town's Fiber communications network and Fire Code Updates.
-The Town was honored by CCM in October 2018 with the Bronze Award for Sustainable Cities in Connecticut. - Community Center renovations were completed, with new windows, paint and flooring updates, safety railing installation, signage and completion of "Fit for Life" Senior Fitness Center. - In October 2013, the Board of Education adopted the Elementary Facilities Ten-Year Master Plan to address our five aging elementary school buildings, which range in age from 51 to 63 years old.
+• In October 2013, the Board of Education adopted the Elementary Facilities Ten-Year Master Plan to address our five aging elementary school buildings, which range in age from 51 to 63 years old.
 This plan stems from the 2011-2014 Strategic Plan which called for the development of a "long-range elementary facilities plan that promotes a safe, engaging learning environment accessible to all students and community members."
 The Plan calls for a three-phased approach using multiple referenda to address the elementary facilities needs over a span of ten years.
 Phase I the new Orchard Hill School opening in August 2017.
 The new building is 71,729 square feet, and houses students in grades K-5.
 Phase II of the Ten-Year Elementary Facilities Master Plan calls for the construction of two new K-5 schools: Philip R. Smith Elementary a 58,243 building and Eli Terry Elementary a 66,586 building.
-Construction began in February 2019 and both schools are expected to be open for the start of the 2020/2021 school year.
-Phase III to construct the new Pleasant Valley School is expected to go to referendum in March of 2020.
+Construction began in February 2019 and both schools opened in August 2020 for the 2020/2021 school year.
+Phase III to construct the new Pleasant Valley School passed referendum in March of 2020 and preliminary architectural and construction work has begun.